Droughts: European scale

 - Socioeconomic droughts can emerge from all of the aforementioned drought types.
 It is characterized by a shortfall of water supply (water scarcity) leading to monetary losses.

-Trends over past decades
+Global trends over past decades

 Globally, dry areas are growing, by a factor of more than two over the past 40 years (1).
 However, currently available records suggest that, while increasing summer dryness has been observed in Central and Southern Europe since the 1950s, no consistent trends can be seen over the rest of Europe (2,3,4).
 According to the IPCC there is medium confidence that anthropogenic influence has contributed to some changes in drought patterns since the 1950s and in particular trends towards more intense and longer droughts in Southern Europe (3).